xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

 ## Multiple namespace `X`

 When `X` refers to multiple namespaces, the system function processes each item of `X` in ravel order, using the entire right argument `Y`.
-In this case, the system function is equivalent to `R←X ⎕VGET¨⊂Y`.
+Except when `X` is empty, this is equivalent to `R←X ⎕VGET¨⊂Y`.

 The rest of this document describes `⎕VGET` using a single source namespace, as if the left argument is not specified, or contains a single namespace name or reference.

 ## Case 1: Name matrix

+Names are specified as rows in a character matrix.
-In the first case, `Y` must be either:
+`Y` must be either:

 * a character matrix, where each row is a name.
 * a two element vector, where the first item is a character matrix of names, and the second item is a specification of fallback values.